tikv/website/content/docs/5.1/deploy/configure/storage.md

 ---

-You can find all the configuration parameters related to [storage](../tikv-configuration-file/#storage).
+You can find all the configuration parameters related to Storage [here](../tikv-configuration-file/#storage).